DerBejijing/industrial-crafting/README.md

 `/setrecipe` : choose from a list of all available recipes
 `/setmachine`: choose from a list of all available machines
 `/setweapon`: choose from a list of all available weapons
+Note that shift-right clicken the weapon assembly with a weapon blueprint will cause it to craft ammo.

 <br>